 Breast conservation or breast removal?

 Thanks to a better understanding of tumour biology, the balance in the treatment of breast cancer has shifted more and more in favour of breast-conserving therapies.
-Nevertheless, complete breast removal (mastectomy) is unavoidable in around a third of all patients or is preferable to the breast-conserving technique for aesthetic reasons.
+Nevertheless, complete removal of the breast (mastectomy) is unavoidable in around a third of all patients or is preferable to the breast-conserving technique for aesthetic reasons.